andychanyien/imda-corpus-classification/README.md

 The audio features which will be explored are their Mel-Frequency Cepstral Coefficients (MFCCs) and Mel-Spectrograms.
 The training data will be preprocessed differently based on these features and subsequently be fed into the Neural Networks.

-**Measurement of Success:**
+**Metrics of Evaluation:**

-The main metric for evaluation is the average weighted **accuracy**.
+The main metric for evaluation is the average weighted **Accuracy** on both validation set and unseen data.
 The higher the accuracy, the better the model is at classifying the singaporean-accented words into the 5 classes.
 Additional metrics for consideration includes **Precision** and **Recall** to identify if the machine learning algorithm would mistake words that sounds similar.

-Computational time as well
+As speed is also an important factor for real-time transcription or Speech-to-text translation, **Computational Time** will also be used to evaluate the model, based on pre-processing time and training time.

 **Relevance for Stakeholders:**